 - Students are required to meet with the program chair and clinical coordinator to develop a written progression plan.
-This counseling record will be placed in the student's file. - Students must provide written permission from their physician to resume their course work.
+This counseling record will be placed in the student's file. - Students must provide written permission from their physician/provider to resume their course work.

-Clinical Course Progression: All female students are shown the pregnancy policy before clinical start dates.
-At that time, female students acknowledge that the policy has been read and understand that the Declaration of Pregnancy is voluntary.
-The Pregnancy Declaration Form asks for a student signature.
-Additionally, female students are notified immediately of any updates to the policy.
+Clinical Course Progression: All students are shown the pregnancy policy before clinical start dates.
+At that time, students acknowledge that the policy has been read and understand that the Declaration of Pregnancy is voluntary.
+Additionally, students are notified immediately of any updates to the policy.